amirbar/DETReg/README.md

 ## Introduction

-DETReg is an unsupervised pretraining approach for object **DE**tection with **TR**ansformers using **Reg**ion priors.
-Motivated by the two tasks underlying object detection: **localization** and **categorization**, we combine two complementary signals for self-supervision.
-For an object localization signal, we use pseudo ground truth object bounding boxes from an off-the-shelf unsupervised region proposal method, Selective Search, which does not require training data and can detect objects at a high recall rate and very low precision.
-The categorization signal comes from an object embedding loss that encourages invariant object representations, from which the object category can be inferred.
-We show how to combine these two signals to train the Deformable DETR detection architecture from large amounts of unlabeled data.
-DETReg improves the performance over competitive baselines and previous self-supervised methods on standard benchmarks like MS COCO and PASCAL VOC.
-DETReg also outperforms previous supervised and unsupervised baseline approaches on low-data regime when trained with only 1%, 2%, 5%, and 10% of the labeled data on MS COCO.
+Recent self-supervised pretraining methods for object detection largely focus on pretraining the backbone of the object detector, neglecting key parts of detection architecture.
+Instead, we introduce DETReg, a new self-supervised method that pretrains the entire object detection network, including the object localization and embedding components.
+During pretraining, DETReg predicts object localizations to match the localizations from an unsupervised region proposal generator and simultaneously aligns the corresponding feature embeddings with embeddings from a self-supervised image encoder.
+We implement DETReg using the DETR family of detectors and show that it improves over competitive baselines when finetuned on COCO, PASCAL VOC, and Airbus Ship benchmarks.
+In low-data regimes, including semi-supervised and few-shot learning settings, DETReg establishes many state-of-the-art results, e.g., on COCO we see a +6.0 AP improvement for 10-shot detection and +3.5 AP improvement when training with only 1% of the labels.

 ## Demo